rkoeninger/ShenScript/docs/interop.rst

    Constructs array literal syntax.

+   Example: :js:`[x, y, z]`.

-   :param list Values: A Shen list of values to initialise a JavaScript array with.
+   :param list Values: A Shen list of value AST's to initialise a JavaScript array with.
    :returns:           An :code:`ArrayExpression` AST node.

 .. function:: js.ast.id

    Constructs an identifier - the name of a function or variable.
 Identifier is named exactly as the given argument.

+   Example: :js:`x`

    :param string Name: Name of identifier.
    :returns:           An :code:`Identifier` AST node.